cccbr/runningatower/content/docs/ringingroom/_index.md

 # Go of the bells

-Are the bells odd-struck?
-Are any bells set too fine or too deep?
+Consider whether the bells odd-struck or set too fine or too deep.
 This may be easily corrected to give a more satisfying experience.
 Consider seeking advice from your local Society, ***[CCCBR](../glossary/#cccbr)*** or a professional.
 There is further information at [Oxford Diocesan Guild correcting odd struckness](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc03_correcting_oddstruckness-3.pdf).
 N.B.
 This document is to be updated.

 # Sound

-Are the sound levels in the ringing room good?
-Is it echoey? if so, consider a carpet or large rug.
+Consider the sound levels in the ringing room good.
+If it is too echoey, consider a carpet or large rug may reduce this.
 Curtains and soft furnishings may also help.

-Do the bells “shout” down through a trap door or through the stair door?
-Ensuring these are adequately insulated may be easily redressed.
+If the bells “shout” down through a trap door, or through the stair door, some form of insulation may reduce or redress the matter.

 Further advice may be available from your local Society or the ***[CCCBR](../glossary/#cccbr)***.
 If the problem is larger then consult a professional.
 There is further information at [Oxford Diocesan Guild sound control](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fodg.org.uk%2Fwordpress%2Fwp-content%2Fuploads%2F2020%2F05%2FODG-Sound-Control-Booklet-v2.doc&wdOrigin=BROWSELINK)).
 N.B.
 This document is to be updated.